nebari-dev/nebari/qhub_ops/template/{{ cookiecutter.repo_directory }}/docs/maintenance.md

  - jupyterlab :: modification of jupyterlab instances for each user
  - dask-worker :: modification of dask workers and dask scheduler
- - dask-gateway :: image currently not used (was intended as dask-gateway) (dask and dask-gateway versions MUST match jupyterlab)
  - jupyterhub :: the jupyterhub server (allows for customization of hub UI)

 Each docker image is customized with its respective directory